starkadder/ALIXBoard/README.md

 - Install VirtualBox
 - Download a linux iso (make sure it is a 32-bit version for the ALIX board)
-- attach you memory card to the Mac, then unmount the disk and give yourself permissions (note that at different times you should check and re-asser the permissions):
+- attach you memory card to the Mac, then unmount the disk and give yourself permissions (note that at different times you should check and re-assert the permissions):
 ```
 diskutil list
 diskutil info /dev/disk2